airvzxf/archlinux-brightness-xrandr/README.md

 ## RELEASE TO THE AUR SERVER

+Use the version format vX.X.X, where X equals to numbers, for example: v45.7.211.

+### Change in the source code.

+- Manually change the version in [./src/brightness-xrandr][package file in GitHub].
+Find the variable `VERSION="vX.X.X"` in the first few lines and change it to the new version.

 ### Create a [new release][new release url].

 - You can choose between a branch or a specific commitment.
     - If your commit is the latest at this time, you can select the 'main' branch.
     - Otherwise, if your commit is old, it's better to choose a specific commit.
-- Create a new tag that is larger than the previous one.
-Use the format vX.X.X, where X equals a number.
+- Create a new tag that is larger than the previous one (vX.X.X).
 - Add a release title.
 Preferred to use 'Release vX.X.X'.
 - Add a description.
 It is recommended to add a brief description and use the 'Generate release notes' button.
 - Select the option: 'Set as the latest release'.